 In England all three and four year olds are entitled to up to 15 hours of free early education a week for up to 38 weeks a year.
 This is to give children the opportunity to take part in planned learning activities, and help prepare them for school through the early learning goals set out in the Early Years Foundation Stage.

 Below is a list of our most frequently asked questions about free early education.
-You can find additional information in our publication below which is available to download in either booklet form or as an A4 leaflet.
+You can find additional information in our leaflet available to download below.

 Children become eligible to receive free early education from the start of the school term following their third birthday.